RuminantFarmSystems/RuFaS/RUFAS/routines/manure_management/README.md

 - The `output` package contains data that should be used by downstream clients.

+# TODO

+- **Check logic**: Verify the correctness of the code since it is likely that the code doesn't match the equations.

+# What's next?

+- Code up all the equations and functionality and do testing along the way.
+- If possible, consolidate all the lists of variables from all the submodules.

 # Packages to be deprecated

 - `manure_storage`